 How to fast-track your career in a truly progressive companyA mix of powerful factors shaped Isabella’s professional journey from day one: extraordinary drive, determination, hard work – and a strong network.
-She started as an intern at Siemens Advanta Consulting, and today, after an exceptional career in consulting, successfully heads the sales department for products & systems in Germany for Siemens Digital Industries.
+She started as an intern at Siemens Advanta Consulting, and today, after an exceptional career in consulting, successfully heads the sales department for Digital Business in Germany for Siemens Digital Industries.

 Isabella first got in touch with Siemens during an internship in the UK, where she was studying at Lancaster University.
 “I enjoyed working at Siemens,” she says, “even though I didn’t have a technical degree.
 I just found the products really interesting and I liked the company.”
 It was her supervisor at Siemens who recommended Siemens Advanta Consulting to her: “He told me about the people, the projects, the environment – it sounded like a great opportunity.”